lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 * Submit code that you did not write.
 * Modify someone else's solution and claim it as your own.

+### Academic misconduct

+In line with the [MSU student code of conduct](https://www.montana.edu/policy/student_conduct/#academichonesty), for the first incident of academic misconduct, you will receive a 0 on the assignment.
+For the second, I will report you to the Office of the Dean of Students.
+It's just not worth it to cheat in this course.

 ## Diversity statement
 Montana State University's campuses are committed to